Skip to content

 Configuring Microsoft SQL Server database

-For a Matillion CDC agent to capture change events from Microsoft SQL Server tables, a Microsoft SQL Server administrator with the necessary privileges must first run a query to enable CDC on the database.
-The administrator must then enable CDC for each table that you want the CDC agent to capture.
+For a Matillion Streaming agent to capture change events from Microsoft SQL Server tables, a Microsoft SQL Server administrator with the necessary privileges must first run a query to enable CDC on the database.
+The administrator must then enable CDC for each table that you want the Streaming agent to capture.
 These steps are based on advice in the Microsoft documentation, It's recommended that you read this documentation thoroughly.
 This article is in the context of Data Loader's CDC feature.

 CDC captures all INSERT, UPDATE, and DELETE operations committed to the tables for which CDC is enabled, once it's deployed.
 The connector can then record, and broadcast these events.